-We're a nonprofit working to revolutionize motherhood in America.
+We're an organization working to revolutionize motherhood in America.

 We envision a nation where the social foundation for maternal figures is built upon inclusion, value and supportive social policies.